thoughtworksarts/thoughtworksarts.github.io/app/_newsletters/2018-04-26-announcing-new-robotics-residents.markdown

 ---
 title : "Mechanics & Movement: Announcing Our New Robotics Residents"
 ---
 We are pleased to announce that Adrianne Wortzel and Catie Cuan will join Thoughtworks Arts this summer as our newest residents, exploring issues of movement and robotics.

 {% include image file='adrianne-catie.jpg'
-   caption='Adrianne Wortzel and Catie Cuan' class='no-border' %}
+   alt='Icons of Adrianne Wortzel and Catie Cuan' caption='Adrianne Wortzel and Catie Cuan' class='no-border' %}

 [Adrianne Wortzel](http://www.adriannewortzel.com/) is an acclaimed artist who creates unique and innovative interactive web-based works, robotic and telerobotic installations, performance productions, videos, and writings.
 During her residency at Thoughtworks Arts, Adrianne will be initiating a project to develop a social and psychotherapeutic tool for nonverbal expression through gesture.

 <!--excerpt-ends-->

 [Catie Cuan](http://catiecuan.com/) is a performer, choreographer, and technologist.
 Her current robotics work, _Time to Compile_, shows how choreography can inform the design of robots to make them more effective and expressive, especially for personal spaces like homes and hospitals.
 Catie will use her residency to finalize the performance piece and synthesize her research for this project.

 The residency was awarded to these two artists respectively, because of their unique and complementary views on important issues.
 Their practices provide different critical approaches to issues of the mechanical and movement, as it pertains to robotics and human-computer interaction.